emmy-1/subscriber_cancellations/README.md

 ## Database Connection Script

-The `Database connection.py` file is responsible for establishing connections to a SQLite database and performing various data transformation tasks.
+The `Database connection.py` file establishes connections to a SQLite database called `cademycode.db` and performs various data transformation tasks.
 Below is a breakdown of its key components and functionalities:

 ### Key Functionalities

 1. **Environment Setup**
    - Loads environment variables from a `.env` file using the `dotenv` library.
-   - Sets the working directory based on the `WORKING_DIR` environment variable.
+   - Sets the working directory based on the `WORKING_DIR` environment variable to the location where the `cademycode.db` database is located.
    - Retrieves the Azure storage account key from environment variables for potential use in data storage.